 Members of the OGT committee have a wide range of expertise and local knowledge which can be drawn on in assessing and commenting on planning applications and local plans.
 The Trust can assist local planning authorities when they are considering applications for developments that are likely to have impact upon a registered historic park or garden or other designed landscape.
 If you have a query regarding a planning matter, please contact us at email@example.com.

-The Garden History Society is a statutory consultee in relation to planning proposals which affect registered parks and gardens.
+The Gardens Trust is a statutory consultee in relation to planning proposals which affect registered parks and gardens.
 When a planning authority receives a planning application which affects a site on the Register, or the setting of such a site, it must consult the Society.
-Increasingly, the Garden History Society and the Association of Gardens Trusts are working together on planning matters.
+Increasingly, The Gardens Trust and the county garden trusts are working together on planning matters.
 The OGT is seeking to expand its activities in this area, especially by monitoring applications which affect registered sites in the county, and advising local planning authorities on their impact.

-The GHS and the AGT had a joint Historic Landscape Project funded by English Heritage until 2015.
+The The Gardens Trust and the county garden trusts had a joint Historic Landscape Project funded by Historic England until 2015.
 This helped county gardens trusts throughout England to develop their involvement in planning and conservation activities, including a more active role in the planning system.

 Landscapes at risk